KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

     @PageColor(blue)
 }

-Callouts are an important part of the typing experience, where input callouts show the currently pressed character and action callouts show secondary actions when certain keys are long pressed.
+Callouts are an important part of the typing experience, where input callouts can show the currently pressed key and action callouts can show secondary actions when certain keys are long pressed.

-KeyboardKit has ways to automatically show an ``Callouts/InputCallout`` when the user types, and has a ``CalloutActionProvider`` that can provide actions that can be presented in an ``Callouts/ActionCallout`` when long pressing certain keys.
+KeyboardKit has ways to automatically show an ``Callouts/InputCallout`` when the user types, and has a ``CalloutService`` protocol that can provide actions to present in an ``Callouts/ActionCallout`` when long pressing certain keys.

 👑 [KeyboardKit Pro][Pro] unlocks localized providers for all locales.
 Information about Pro features can be found at the end of this article.